-The B/HERT Board comprises university chancellors and vice-chancellors and CEOs and senior representatives from industry.
-The current B/HERT Board consists of:
+The BHERT Board is comprised of vice-chancellors and senior representatives from industry.
+The current Board of Directors are:

 A highly awarded academic who has taught and researched at some of the world's leading universities, Professor Colin Stirling joined Flinders University in January 2015 for a 5 year term as its eighth Vice-Chancellor.